aimeemillard/Project2/README.md

 # Technologies Used:
 Node and Express server

-MySQL database with a Sequelize ORM
+MySQL db with a Sequelize ORM

-GET and POST routes for retrieving and adding new data API
+GET & POST routes for retrieving and adding new data

+Covid API

 Heroku